 - Human health impacts, including respiratory problems, cancer, and other diseases caused by exposure to hazardous substances.

-- Economic losses, resulting from damage to property, loss of livelihoods, and costs associated with cleanup and remediation.
+- Economic losses, resulting from property damage, lost livelihoods, and cleanup and remediation costs.

-- Erosion of trust, as communities lose faith in corporations and regulatory bodies to protect their interests.
+- Erosion of public trust, as communities lose confidence in corporate and regulatory safeguards.

 Early Case Law